-As a member of East Anglian Chambers’ Family Law Team Kate accepts instructions from children, parents, or any other family member finding themselves caught up in legal proceedings relating to family breakdown.
+Kate Miller is Head of Chambers and is a family law specialist who accepts instructions from children, parents, or any other family member finding themselves caught up in legal proceedings relating to family breakdown.
 She also acts on behalf of Local Authorities, Guardians, Special Guardians and the Official Solicitor.

-With expertise in Matrimonial Finance, including farming and family company cases, clients will benefit from her experience and knowledge of the distribution of pension assets.
-Kate also accepts instructions in Schedule 1 and ToLATA cases (applications for financial support for a child, or relating to a property between parties who are not married).
-Kate deals with the full range from the ‘no money’ case to the lottery winners.
+With expertise in Matrimonial Finance, including family company and farming cases, clients will benefit from her experience and knowledge of the distribution of pension assets.
+Kate deals with the full range from the ‘no money’ case to the wealthy and the lottery winners.

-In a wide-ranging public and private law ‘Children’ practice she has experience of cases involving: domestic violence including non-accidental injury and murder, sexual abuse, neglect, drug and alcohol addiction, child abandonment, intractable contact disputes and parental alienation, international relocation and reciprocal enforcement of orders.
+In a wide-ranging public and private law ‘Children’ practice she has experience of cases involving: domestic violence including non-accidental injury and murder, sexual abuse, neglect, drug and alcohol addiction, child abandonment, intractable contact disputes, parental alienation and international relocation.

 Kate has concern and understanding for her clients and can be relied upon to give firm and realistic advice based on thorough preparation.
 In court she is forthright and tenacious and widely respected by her colleagues.